 Land developers maintain the trees they plant for a period of 12 months.
 All other trees are maintained by us.

 You can request a tree planting on you nature strip.

 To discuss planting away from their residence, you need to speak with our Arboricultural Technical Office on 03 5272 5272.

-Any feature that is deemed by us to be a risk to the public as a tripping hazard in a nature strip, a falling hazard, a vehicle crash hazard or other hazard will be required to be removed from the nature strip by us without consultation or warning.
+Any feature added to a naturestrip such as plants, rock, edging and pit lids that are deemed by us to be a risk to the public as a tripping hazard, a falling hazard, a vehicle crash hazard or other hazard will be required to be removed or made safe as per our direction.

 Property owners who fail to follow a request to remove nature strip obstructions may be issued with a Notice to Comply and subsequent penalty notice under Local Law 88 – Obstructions on Roads or Council Land.